flatsurf/flatsurf/news/api.rst

 * The serialization format (which we do not consider part of the stable API.)

-* Moved delaunay triangulation code into `FlatTriangulation` as a pair of `delaunay()` method.
+* Moved Delaunay triangulation code into `FlatTriangulation` as a pair of `delaunay()` method.

 **Removed:**

-* Some workrarounds for bugs in cppyy.
+* Some workarounds for bugs in cppyy.
 These are not necessary with the latest cppyy 1.8.3 anymore.

 **Fixed:**